OmsriSainadhReddy/PowerCo/README.md

 Moreover, for those customers who are at risk of churning, a discount might incentivize them to stay with our client.
 The head of the SME division is considering a 20% discount that is considered large enough to dissuade almost anyone from churning (especially those for whom price is the primary concern).

 The Associate Director (AD) held an initial team meeting to discuss various hypotheses, including churn due to price sensitivity.
-After a discussion with the team, we have been asked to go deeper on the hypothesis that the churn is driven by the customers’ price sensitivities.
+After a discussion with the team, we have been asked to go deeper on the hypothesis that the customers’ price sensitivities drive the churn.

 Your AD wants an email with thoughts on how the team should go about testing this hypothesis.